estheroluwabuyi/SHORTLY/ReadMe.md

 Thank you for choosing Shortly for your link shortening needs!
 We hope you find our service useful and efficient.
 Happy linking! 🚀

+### License
-**License**: This project is licensed under the MIT License, allowing for free and open-source use, modification, and distribution.
+This project is licensed under the MIT License, allowing for free and open-source use, modification, and distribution.